auttaja/gommand/README.md

     In the event that these prefix checkers won't suffice, you can write your own with the function type `func(ctx *gommand.Context, r *gommand.StringIterator) bool`.
 Note that the context does not contain the member object in the message or the command yet.
 See [using the string iterator](#using-the-string-iterator) below on how to use the string iterator.
 If this is nil, it defaults to no prefix.
 - `ErrorHandlers`: An array of functions of the [ErrorHandler](#error-handling) type which will run one after another.
 This can be nil and you can also add one with the `AddErrorHandler` function attached to the router.
 - `PermissionValidators`: This is any [permission validators](#permission-validators) which you wish to add on a global router scale.
 This can be nil.
-- `PermissionValidators`: This is any [middleware](#middleware) which you wish to add on a global router scale.
+- `Middleware`: This is any [middleware](#middleware) which you wish to add on a global router scale.
 This can be nil.

 The router is then trivial to make:
 ```go